-Petra has primarily worked with adults, couples, adolescents and families.
+Petra has primarily worked with adults and couples.
 Her professional development and skills training has spanned a diverse range of psychotherapeutic approaches.
 She has a particular passion for Acceptance and Commitment Therapy (ACT) for individuals and couples.
 The appeal of this approach is that it is effective with a diverse range of clinical conditions and can be used both in brief or long term therapy.

 Petra is passionate about therapy and dedicated to helping clients achieve mental and emotional health.
 Her focus is on promoting the prosperity of her clients by addressing all aspects of their lives including work related issues.

 Petra’s background includes years of working within the field of employee assistance programs and organisational consultancy in remote, regional and metropolitan areas.
 Her extensive experience in this field has included addressing workplace issues specifically related to a broad range of industries and organisations including emergency services, police, trades and mining (FIFO).
 Petra is very comfortable working with clients from all organisational levels and welcomes the opportunity to explore any workplace situation with a sense of curiosity and creativity.